What we know about the tourist sub that disappeared on an expedition to the Titanic wreck

 A massive search ramped up as authorities probed the North Atlantic for a tourist submarine that went missing over the weekend on an expedition to explore the famous Titanic shipwreck.

 As multiple agencies from the U.S. and Canada scoured thousands of square miles of open ocean, authorities announced early Wednesday that underwater noises were detected in the search area, prompting further search operations beneath the surface in hopes of finding their origin.
-Searches involving ROVs — remotely operated underwater vehicles — had yielded negative results as of Wednesday afternoon, but were continuing in the area where the noises were heard, Coast Guard Capt.
+Searches involving ROVs — remotely operated underwater vehicles — were continuing to focus on the area where the noises were heard, Coast Guard Capt.
 Jamie Frederick said at a news conference.

 Here's what we know so far about the submersible craft and what may have happened to it.